LIFEHUBBER

 Understand Anything is a codebase and knowledge-base graph tool for AI coding environments.

 The repository presents Understand Anything as a plugin and installer-based workflow for turning codebases, docs, or knowledge bases into interactive graphs that readers can search, explore, ask questions about, and use with tools such as Claude Code, Codex, Cursor, Copilot, Gemini CLI, and OpenCode.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is